imagej/imagej.github.io/_pages/JRuby_Scripting.md

 ` >>> rng.nextInt 1024`
 ` 94`

 Note that this is an example of creating an object in JRuby; you use the usual Something.new syntax of Ruby, but it creates an object of the standard Java class.
-Hopefully you're thinking "Excellent\!" or something similar at this stage...
+Hopefully you're thinking "Excellent!" or something similar at this stage...

 ### Importing classes